- Business & Finance

 Lim Kim Housing Development in Singapore in 1961 - 1965

 William F. Lamb designed and produced the building drawings in two weeks.
 John W. Bowser was project construction superintendent.
-Excavation was started on January 21, 1930.
+Excavation started on January 21, 1930.
 Building construction commenced March 17 1930.
 3,400 workers worked on the project guided by brilliant minds.
-On the 410th day, May 1st 1931, the team completed 250,000 square meters and presented the tallest building in the world then for opening and usage.
+On the 410th day, May 1st, 1931, the team completed the 250,000 square meters building and presented this tallest building in the world, then, for opening and usage.
 If this building were to be changed to 2 bedroom apartments of about 60 sq m this would house 4,000 families and house about 16,000 residents.
 The building occupies about 2 acres in Manhattan city.

 World Tallest Building by Architect Adrian D. Smith

 “We can build an 829 meter tall building!”
 These words would scare many architects but not Adrian Smith the lead architect of the 829 meters tall, Burj Khalifa building that is today the world’s tallest building.
 Showing that the brain can even go higher architect Smith is also working on a proposed 1,000 meter tall, or 1 kilometer building, for Jeddah, Saudi Arabia.
 How many calculations and considerations does an architect need to get right in drawing and ultimately see toward the attainment of what has never been achieved before?
 Trying to figure this based on factors like: foundation, earthquake, weather, gravity, servicing, building weight, longevity that have to be considered leads to only one answer.
 Kenyan architects can start, aiming higher for the 10 - 50 floors bracket and not be trapped in the 1 – 5 floors bracket.